What is bullying?

 - physical or verbal abuse

 - excluding people

-- unreasonably criticising peoples' work
+- unreasonably criticising a person's work

-- assigning too much, or inappropriate, work
+- assigning too much, or inappropriate work

 - withholding information to undermine work performance.

 Giving feedback and constructive criticism, raising concerns about work performance, disciplining or dismissing an worker, are not bullying if they are done in a reasonable way.